bholligan/bholligan.github.io/_posts/2016-07-27-hollywood.md

   overlay_image: woods.jpg
 ---

-Outline of this post:

-- Goal of the project
-- Defining Success
-- Collecting Data
-- Cleaning Data
-- Features (what they are, why I wanted them) - Talk about this before regression?
-  - Revisionist history with critic scores

 A significant component of the curriculum at Metis is applying the skills learned in class to projects running concurrently.
 This post is a detailed explanation of one of the projects.

 ### Objective